BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 Adding a blog post in BigCommerce.

 RSS feeds are useful because they allow your blog content to ‘travel’ — site visitors can use them to subscribe to new posts via RSS readers or embed your posts on other websites.
-And site owners can use them to automatically populate the newsletters sent by email marketing tools like GetResponse, Campaign Monitor, AWeber or Mailchimp.
+And site owners can use them to automatically populate the newsletters sent by email marketing tools like GetResponse, AWeber or Mailchimp.

 If you feel the BigCommerce blogging functionality is not up to scratch, or if RSS is a deal-breaker for you, you can always integrate another blogging tool (such as WordPress) with your BigCommerce store.